zeraye/blog/content/posts/tiny-go-docker.md

 CMD ["/main"]
 ```

-_Note: User and group nobody is build in alpine image._
+_Note: User and group `nobody` are built into the Alpine image._

 ### Step 2

-Let's apply all suggestions from step 1 and see what we got:
+Let's apply all suggestions from step 1 and see what we get:

 ```docker
 FROM golang:1.24.3-alpine3.21